Neural-Systems-at-UIO/QCAlign/docs/results.rst

 **How to use the results?**
 ----------------------------

-The results from QCAlign can be used to guide decision-making regarding post-processing of the QUINT results.
+The results from QCAlign may be used to guide decision-making regarding post-processing of the QUINT results.
 For example:

 - exclude all sections or regions that have more than 30% damage from the QUINT results.

-- They may also choose to improve the registration of regions with > 5% inaccuracy.
+- improve the registration of regions with < 90% accuracy.

 - If a lot of uncertainty is detected for a particular region (for example, the thalamus subdivided into thalamic nuclei), the results may prompt reporting at a coarser granularity level if higher confidence in the atlas-registration is required.